Tuscarora people

+Indigenous people of Canada and U.S.

-In 1722, the Tuscarora, who had migrated north from the Carolinas to New York, became the sixth nation of the Iroquois Confederacy.
+In 1722, the Tuscarora, who had migrated north from the Carolinas to New York, became the sixth nation of the Haudenosaunee Confederacy.

 The Tuscarora (Skarù·ręʔ) are an Indigenous people of the Northeastern Woodlands in Canada and the United States.
-They are an Iroquoian Native American and First Nations people.
-The Tuscarora Nation, a federally recognized tribe, is based in New York, and the Tuscarora First Nation is one of the Six Nations of the Grand River in Ontario.

-Prior to European contact, the Tuscarora lived in the Carolinas along the Roanoke, Neuse, Tar, and Pamlico Rivers.
-Their lands were annexed by English colonists in North Carolina.
+They are an Iroquoian people, recognized as a Native American tribe in the United States and as a First Nations people in Canada.
+The Tuscarora Nation, a federally recognized tribe, is based in New York, and Tuscarora First Nation in Canada is part of the Six Nations of the Grand River in Ontario.
+Prior to European contact, the Tuscarora lived in the Carolinas along the Roanoke, Neuse (Neyuherú·kęʔ Kì·nęʔ), Tar, and Pamlico Rivers.
+They were forced to migrate from North Carolina following conflicts with British colonists.

-After the Tuscarora War of 1711 to 1713 against English colonists and their Indian allies, most surviving Tuscarora left North Carolina and migrated north to Pennsylvania and New York, over a 90-year period.
+Following their defeat in the 1711 to 1713 Tuscarora War at the hands of British colonists and their Indian allies, most surviving Tuscarora left North Carolina and migrated north to Pennsylvania and New York, over a 90-year period.
 They aligned with the Haudenosaunee (Iroquois) in New York, because of their ancestral linguistic and cultural connections.
-In 1722, sponsored by the Oneida, the Tuscarora were accepted as the sixth nation of the Iroquois Confederacy.
+In 1722, sponsored by the Oneida, the Tuscarora were accepted as the sixth nation of the Haudenosaunee Confederacy.

 After the American Revolution, those Tuscarora who allied with the colonists shared reservation land with the Oneida before gaining their own.
 Today, the Tuscarora Nation of New York is a federally recognized tribe.
-Those Tuscarora who allied with the British in the American Revolution resettled with other Haudenosaunee people to Ontario, where they became part of the Six Nations of the Grand River First Nation.
+Tuscarora who allied with the British during the American Revolutionary War resettled with other Haudenosaunee people to Ontario, where they formed the Tuscarora First Nation, part of the Six Nations of the Grand River.

 Only the tribes in New York and Ontario have been recognized on a government-to-government basis by the respective national governments.
 After the migration was completed in the early 19th century, the Tuscarora in New York no longer considered those remaining in North Carolina as members of the tribal nation.
 Since the late 20th century, some North Carolina individuals claiming Tuscarora ancestry formed organizations self-identifying as tribes.